 In the Ultra Course View, your instructor may create groups or ask you to join a group for group discussions.
 Your instructor may grade your contributions.

 Discussions in the Ultra Course View don't use forums and threads.

-To open a discussion, go to your course and select the speech bubble icon on the navigation bar.
+To open a discussion, select the Discussions icon on the navigation bar in your course.
 Select the discussion from the list that appears.

 On the Course Content and Discussions pages, your group name is listed after the group discussion title.
 The name of your group appears when you open the discussion, along with the list of your group members.

 You can post a response to the initial prompt or reply to your group member's responses.
 If you want to revisit your responses and replies before you post, you can select Save Draft.